Inclusion and Belonging

 Discussion: Socio-economic and racial inequalities in health, with Dr. Isabel Perera, Assistant Professor of Government at Cornell University and affiliated faculty at the Center for the Study of Inequality

-The Diversity, Equity and Inclusion task force held its first discussion event on Friday, November 5th, 2021 from 4-5 PM in 125 Weill Hall.
-We will view an episode of the PBS series "Unnatural Causes".
-This series examines the causes and consequences of socio-economic and racial inequalities in health.
+The committee held its first discussion event on Friday, November 5th, 2021 from 4-5 PM in 125 Weill Hall.
+We watched an episode of the PBS series "Unnatural Causes".
+This series examines the causes and consequences of inequalities in health.
 The viewing will be followed by a discussion with our special guest, Dr. Isabel Perera, Assistant Professor of Government at Cornell University and affiliated faculty at the Center for the Study of Inequality.